w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum results in courses that:

-* explain key terms from the perspective of developers
+* explain key terms for developers
-* demonstrate how accessible coding improves use of the Web by people with disabilities
+* demonstrate how accessible coding helps people with disabilities use the Web
 * provide markup and coding techniques around:
   * page structure
   * navigation